SpunBlue/FNF-Blueberry-Engine/wiki/Modding Docs/doc.md

 If a function doesn't need any parameters, it needs to be defined without any.

 ### Accessing Haxe and Flixel Classes and Functions.
 The engine provides access to various classes, and functions, through global variables.
 Modders can use these variables in all states.
-Keep in mind that this list isn't detailed.
+Keep in mind that this list isn't fully detailed.
 Here is a list of avaliable global variables:

 Classes:
 - `Int`